-Nail Technician School in Northern Virginia — AVI Career Training’s 150-Hour Nail Technology Program
+Nail Technician School in Northern Virginia — AVI Career Training’s 150-Hour Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program

 Hero Section

-Your Career in Nail Technology Starts Here — in as Few as 150 Hours.
+Your Career in Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Starts Here — in as Few as 150 Hours.

-AVI Career Training is Northern Virginia’s COE-accredited beauty school, offering a focused, hands-on Nail Technology program designed to take you from curious beginner to board-exam-ready professional — faster than you ever thought possible.
+AVI Career Training is Northern Virginia’s COE-accredited beauty school, offering a focused, hands-on Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) program designed to take you from curious beginner to board-exam-ready professional — faster than you ever thought possible.

 This isn’t a hobby class.
 This is a licensed career path, built for real people with real goals.